 What Does a Python Developer Do?

-• Optimizing applications for maximum speed and scalability.
+- Optimize the applications for speed and scalability.

 Top Resources for Learning Python

-Here, are the resources to learn Python programming:
+Here are some effective resources to help you in learning Python programming:

 1. Python.org